neurodata/bilateral-connectome/docs/slides/naisys-2022/naisys-2022.md

 <br>

 <!-- - Two sample testing problem!
 But for networks -->
-Requires that we define what we could mean by "different" for a pair of networks, and develop a test procedure for each definition.
+Requires that we define what we could mean by "different" for a pair of networks, develop a test procedure for each definition.

 ### Density test (Model 1)